Japanese Policy Toward Dokdo Before and During the Russo-Japanese War

 Japan Military Prepares to Seize Dokdo Island, A Japanese Navy Map From January 1st 1905

-During the Russo-Japanese War the Japanese prepared for the inevitable showdown in the East Sea (Sea of Japan) between Russia’s Baltic Fleet and the Japanese Navy (see link).
-Japan’s policy would change radically after Japanese troop occupied the Korean mainland.
-Immediately the Japanese Navy mapped all of Korea’s coastal areas and adjacent islands of strategic importance and began to construct military facilities on them.
+During the Russo-Japanese War the Japanese prepared for the battle in the East Sea (Sea of Japan) between Russia’s Baltic Fleet and the Japanese Navy (see link).
+Japan’s policy would change after Japanese troops occupied the Korean mainland.
+Immediately the Japanese Navy mapped all of Korea’s coastal areas and islands of strategic importance and constructed military facilities on them.

 The map below is an original Japanese Imperial Navy map of the East Sea (Sea of Japan) It is dated the 38th year of Meiji January 1st (1905).
 The map is tilted showing South~North as left~right respectively.
 It has been labeled in red English for reference.
 This chart shows how the Japanese Imperial Navy mapped, zoned and then assigned certain naval regiments to each area of the Sea of Japan to engage Russia’s Baltic Fleet.
 Dokdo Island would be annexed only weeks after this map was published. (click map for larger image)